CarlettoAA/Portfolio-Optimization/README.md

 I used **Guroby Optimizer Software** for a better performance of my code.

 The portfolio is calculated using a look-back approach.

+EORRF_model is the file with the Enahnced Problem where the aim is to outperform the benchmark by a value alpha, instead ORRF_model is just for tracking the benchmark.
+In both cases the benchmark is the mean of all the assets present in the dataset.

+There are a lot of parameters and results obviusly depends on those.